psoukie/psoukie.github.io/_notes/watches-attesa.md

 Simplicity does not equal austerity though.
 The metal ring around the sapphire crystal and two of the three facets on the side of the case were given a silver-colored reflective treatment of the Duratec coating.
 It is a subtle effect but elevates the look from what could otherwise be too much of the moon-surface-looking titanium.

 Under loupe, you can further appreciate the finishing on the roman numerals and batons that seem made of the same material but with a brushed or ridged surface.

+* Very subtle, but efficient lume on the hands and hour markers.

+* Clean design (city names, DST and reception labels are discreet)

 Finally, in addition to a partially protected regular crown that serves to operate all the key functions of the watch (including changing DST) in one of its two positions, there is also a small pusher and one recessed pusher.